junioraw/irontrade/README.md

 println!("Placed order with id {order_id}");
 ```

-> **_NOTE:_**  Non-simulated clients are feature flagged.
-To run unit tests against a non-simulated client make sure to
+> **_NOTE:_**  Non-simulated clients are feature flagged and disabled by default.
+To run unit tests against a
-> enable all features or the feature for the specific client in `cargo test`.
-For example, to include the alpaca client,
+> non-simulated client make sure to enable all features or the feature for the specific client in `cargo test`.
+For
-> this would be `cargo test --features alpaca`.
+> example, to include the alpaca client, this would be `cargo test --features alpaca`.

 [docs-rs]: https://docs.rs/irontrade/latest/irontrade/